crolang-p2p/examples-crolang-p2p-node-jvm/src/main/kotlin/ex_11/README.md

 ## Involved Files

-- `Ex_11_Alice.kt`: Alice connects to the Broker with custom parameters for logging, lifecycle callbacks, and connection settings.
+- Ex_11_Alice.kt: Alice connects to the Broker with custom parameters for logging, lifecycle callbacks, and connection settings.
-- `Constants.kt`: Common constants (IDs, broker address).
+- Constants.kt: Common constants (IDs, broker address).

 ## Example Overview

 - Alice connects to the Broker using a highly customized set of parameters:
     - **LoggingOptions**: Enables both base and debug logging for detailed output.
     - **BrokerLifecycleCallbacks**: Handles events such as involuntary disconnection, reconnection attempts, and successful reconnections, printing informative messages for each.
     - **CrolangSettings**: Adjusts timeouts for P2P connections and multipart messages, sets reconnection behavior (including max attempts and delay between attempts).
 - This setup demonstrates how to make your node more robust, observable, and responsive to network events, which is especially useful in production or complex distributed environments.

 ## Parameter Details

 - **LoggingOptions**: Controls the library's logging behavior.
     - `enableBaseLogging`: Enables lightweight, essential logs (recommended for most use cases).
     - `enableDebugLogging`: Enables detailed debug logs, which are much more verbose than base logs and useful for troubleshooting or development.
 - **BrokerLifecycleCallbacks**: Manages the local node's connection lifecycle with the broker, especially in case of disconnection and reconnection.
     - `onInvoluntaryDisconnection`: Called when the node is disconnected from the broker unexpectedly.
     - `onReconnectionAttempt`: Called before each reconnection attempt (if reconnection is enabled).
     - `onSuccessfullyReconnected`: Called when the node successfully reconnects to the broker.
     - These callbacks are triggered only if `CrolangSettings.reconnection` is `true` and `maxReconnectionAttempts` is not empty (otherwise, reconnection is not attempted).
 - **CrolangSettings**: Manages advanced connection and reconnection settings.
     - `p2pConnectionTimeoutMillis`: How many milliseconds to wait for a P2P connection attempt before timing out.
     - `multipartP2PMessageTimeoutMillis`: For large messages (see Example 10), which are split into chunks and reassembled, this defines the maximum time (in ms) allowed between receiving chunks before the multipart message is considered timed out.
     - `reconnection`: Whether the node should attempt to reconnect to the broker after an involuntary disconnection.
     - `maxReconnectionAttempts`: How many reconnection attempts to make before giving up (`Optional.empty()` means infinite attempts).
 If, during reconnection, the broker no longer considers the node authenticated (see Example 12), reconnection attempts will be stopped.
     - `reconnectionAttemptsDeltaMs`: How many milliseconds to wait between reconnection attempts.

 ## Expected Output